kai3341/systemPY/README.md

 The most painful part is one-time scripts.
 It's kind of The Banana Gorilla
-Problem: you wanted a banana but you have to initialize a gorilla holding the banana and the entire jungle, and then graceful shutdown it
+Problem: you wanted a banana but you have to initialize a gorilla holding the banana and the entire jungle, and after all graceful shutdown it

 ## Solution